-A high quality, water-white glass that is lightly etched to reduce glare.
+A high quality, colourless glass that is lightly etched to reduce glare.
 This type of glass needs to be close to the artwork, so should not be used in 3D framing or frames with more than one layer of mountboard.
 It is ideal for photographs with a gloss finish.
 It is available with up to 99% UV protection.

 UV Protection Conservation Glass

 Conservation glass is coated to protect valuable artworks from up to 99% of harmful UV rays which can cause colours and materials to fade or degrade over time.

 Anti-Reflection and UV Protection Museum Glass

 Museum standard glass is treated with both anti-glare and UV protection whilst offering perfect clarity.
 This is, understandably, the most expensive type of glass for protecting high value items and works of art.